aalatise/world-wire/README.md

 # world-wire
-Infrastructure for a digital asset exchange based on Stellar.
+Infrastructure for digital asset exchanges based on Stellar blockchain.